anshium/anshium.github.io/iiith/courses/pois/endsem_solutions.md

 ## Topic 4: BB84 Quantum Key Distribution

 Now whenever I read BB84, I mistake it for the cool BB8 robot.
-I once tried to make a life-sized version of this cute robot in RRC (along with a life-sized version of Wall-E) but didn't have time and got busy with something(/someone) else.
+I once tried to make a life-sized version of this cute robot in RRC (along with a life-sized version of Wall-E) but didn't have time and got busy with something else.

 Lite, will make these in my 5th year.